hieunugent/javadataStructure/WebRoutemap.md

 // 2
 ```
 ## Redux Application Data Flow
-- one way data flow
+- one way data flow:
-        - State describes the condition of the app at a specific point in time
+        -- State describes the condition of the app at a specific point in time
-        - the UI is rendered based on that state
+        -- the UI is rendered based on that state
-        - when something happens, the state is updated based on what occurred
+        -- when something happens, the state is updated based on what occurred
-        - the UI re-renders based on the new state
+        -- the UI re-renders based on the new state
 - more detail step:
-        - initial setup
+        -- initial setup
-        - Update
+        -- Update
 -